HOTELS Krallerhof - The Austrian Hotel With a 50-Meter Pool Floating in a Lake

 PRICE FROM $719

-Two Hours from Munich, A World Away
+Three Hours from Munich, A World Away

 Hotel Krallerhof Aerial

 Leogang sits in the heart of the Austrian Alps, tucked into Salzburg's mountainous landscape.
-You can reach it from Munich in two hours – a scenic drive that delivers you straight to the resort's doorstep.
+You can reach it from Munich in three hours – a scenic drive that delivers you straight to the resort's doorstep.
 The hotel sits directly beside the Steinberg cable car station, which means proper ski-in, ski-out access to the Skicircus Saalbach Hinterglemm Leogang Fieberbrunn, one of Austria's most extensive ski areas with 270 kilometers of groomed runs and 70 lifts.

 Leogang itself offers a quieter alternative to the more raucous après-ski scenes of neighboring Saalbach and Hinterglemm.
 In summer, the village transforms into a mountain biking mecca, home to the world-famous Bikepark Leogang, while hiking trails and forest bathing experiences draw those seeking gentler pursuits.